If you have a severe rotator cuff tear that can’t be mended, or if a previous repair didn’t bring relief, superior capsule reconstruction may help.

 Tally Lassiter, MD, MHA, another Duke orthopedic surgeon who performs the procedure, added, “We have been doing superior capsule reconstructions in this country for over four years now, and the short-term results are good-to-excellent in about 75% of patients, particularly in relation to pain relief.”

 Dr. Wittstein notes that people who have superior capsule reconstruction generally have less pain right after surgery than if they’d had a typical rotator cuff repair.
 However, the timeline for physical therapy and returning to normal activities is longer and more gradual.
 That’s because the graft needs time to incorporate with the rest of the shoulder joint.
 “We protect it from really heavy lifting until about six months after surgery, to let the graft heal in,” said Dr. Wittstein.

-Over time, most patients are again able to raise their arm.
+Over time, most patients are able to raise their arm again.
 Dr. Wittstein cautions that not everyone will regain full range of motion, but the improvement is usually significant.